ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 open.
 If a datagram is received after the corresponding stream's receive side is closed, the received datagrams MUST be silently dropped.

-If an HTTP/3 Datagram is received and its Quarter Stream ID maps to a stream that has not yet been created, the receiver SHALL either drop that datagram silently or buffer it temporarily (on the order of a round trip) while awaiting the creation of the corresponding stream.
+If an HTTP/3 Datagram is received and its Quarter Stream ID field maps to a stream that has not yet been created, the receiver SHALL either drop that datagram silently or buffer it temporarily (on the order of a round trip) while awaiting the creation of the corresponding stream.

-If an HTTP/3 Datagram is received and its Quarter Stream ID maps to a stream that cannot be created due to client-initiated bidirectional stream limits, it SHOULD be treated as an HTTP/3 connection error of type H3_ID_ERROR.
+If an HTTP/3 Datagram is received and its Quarter Stream ID field maps to a stream that cannot be created due to client-initiated bidirectional stream limits, it SHOULD be treated as an HTTP/3 connection error of type H3_ID_ERROR.
 Generating an error is not mandatory because the QUIC stream limit might be unknown to the HTTP/3 layer.

 Prioritization of HTTP/3 Datagrams is not defined in this document.
 Future extensions MAY define how to prioritize datagrams and MAY define signaling to